shankara-a/shankara-a/README.md

 ### 👋 Hi my name is Shankara Anand

-I am a fourth year medical student at Boston University and associate computational biologist at the Broad Institute of MIT & Harvard.
+I am incoming PGY-1 in Internal Medicine at Stanford and associate computational biologist at the Broad Institute of MIT & Harvard.

 I am passionate about:
 - 🧬 Cancer Biology